 8. Stay connected

 Advancements in technology have made it possible to stay connected to people when they are thousands of miles away from us.
-Staying in touch with family and friends via Skype, phone calls, texts and even letters will help you be there for your family emotionally when you’re not there physically.
+Staying in touch with family and friends via Skype, Zoom, Facetime, phone calls, texts and yes, even letters (!), will help you be there for your family emotionally when you’re not there physically.

 9. Find ways to manage stress